Robust deep learning-based semantic organ segmentation in hyperspectral images: Discussion

-\paragraph{Required amount of training data} The reduced standard deviation range of the \ac{dsc} with an increasing number of training pigs in \autoref{fig:dataset_size_dsc} should be interpreted with care since pigs were always sampled without replacement and this inevitably increases the overlap of selected pigs across random selections on runs with a higher number of training pigs due to the limited number of \varTotalTrainingPigs available training pigs.
-For example, when selecting \varMaxTrainingPigsDatasetSize pigs out of \varTotalTrainingPigs training pigs two times, then the two sets can only differ in one pig in the best case.
+\paragraph{Required amount of training data} The reduced standard deviation range of the metrics with an increasing number of training pigs in \autoref{fig:dataset_size_dsc}, \autoref{fig:dataset_size_asd} and \autoref{fig:dataset_size_nsd} should be interpreted with care since pigs were always sampled without replacement and this inevitably increases the overlap of selected pigs across random selections on runs with a higher number of training pigs due to the limited number of \varTotalTrainingPigs available training pigs.
+For example, when randomly selecting two different sets of pigs (each of size \varMaxTrainingPigsDatasetSize) out of the \varTotalTrainingPigs training pigs without replacement, then these two sets differ only by one pig.

 \paragraph{Generalization capability} We found in \autoref{fig:generalization_error} that the organ segmentation performance is generally better for $\mathcal{V}_\mathrm{known}$, which makes sense since the gap between different images of the same pig can be expected to be smaller than the domain gap between different images of different pigs.
-We further found that the performance gap increases with larger spatial granularity of the input data.
-This finding may be explained in the following way: While a pixel-based model only needs to generalize for inter-pig variation in the spectral dimension, the spatial models need to additionally account for inter-pig variations of the spatial context.
+The improved generalization capability for pixel-based models was discussed above (cf. \autoref{sec:interpretation_results}).
+We further saw in \autoref{fig:generalization_error} that there are striking differences in the noisiness of the training: While the \ac{dsc} is changing relatively smoothly for \ac{tpi} and RGB data, the \ac{hsi} training curve is much noisier.
+This holds especially true for the pixel model whereas the training was only slightly noisier for the image model.
+This may be attributed to the larger input feature dimension of \ac{hsi} data compared to the other modalities.

+\paragraph{Segmentation performance across modalities} We observed that increasing the input spatial context of the RGB and \ac{tpi} modalities led to the gap in segmentation performance between using \ac{hsi} data and \ac{tpi}/RGB data decreasing, potentially since the model can use additional information from the spatial context, which compensates for the lack of detail in the spectral dimension.
+However, the smaller performance gap for the increased spatial context may also be attributed to the quality of the provided expert annotations since the performance of our \ac{hsi} models approaches the inter-rater variability.
+Therefore, future work should re-evaluate the performance for different modalities on improved annotations (cf. \autoref{sec:outlook}).